ttencate/gladder/README.md

-What is Glower?
+What is Gladder?
 ===============

-Glower is a WebGL framework, written in JavaScript.
-Glower is...
+Gladder is a WebGL framework, written in JavaScript.
+Gladder is...

-* ... low-level, even more so than [GLOW](http://i-am-glow.com/).
-You need to know WebGL to use it.
+* ... opaque.
+It does not expose WebGL, but rather aims to wrap it in a straightforward way.
 * ... thin.
-So thin, in fact, that Glower objects can be used in raw WebGL calls directly.
+Many Gladder classes are direct equivalents of WebGL constructs.
 * ... light.
 It has no dependencies, other than WebGL itself.
 * ... flexible.
 It tries to make as few assumptions about your application as possible.
 * ... unobtrusive.
 It does not change default behaviour of anything.
 * ... cross-browser.
 It abstracts away browser differences.

-Glower is not...
+Gladder is not...

 * ... a scene graph.
 You can build your own on top of it, if you like.
 * ... a 3D library.
 It does not know anything about model loading, for example.
 * ... a game engine.
+You'll have to write your own input handling, sound, physics, etcetera.